It’s the story of one of local history’s greatest “might have been”s.

 This clip is from the February 3, 1850 Texas State Gazette in Austin, the newspaper of record of state government.
 The clip is the text of the legislative act of December 20, 1849 that created Tarrant County.
 The act states that the new county would measure thirty miles on a side (like so many other north Texas counties) and be located due west of Dallas County.
 That area then was part of sprawling Navarro County.
 The new county would be surveyed and divided into precincts.
 On the first Monday in August 1850 Tarrant County voters would select officials and a site for the county seat.
 Middleton Tate Johnson would open the returns.
 The act called for the county seat to be provided with jail, courthouse, and other public buildings.
 Six men, Johnson among them, were named to lay out the county seat and to sell lots.

 Like me, all your life you may have read that in 1850 voters in the new county of Tarrant selected an existing settlement named “Birdville” to be the county seat.
-Look at the last sentence of section 6: “the place receiving the highest number of votes shall be the place established as the county seat of said county of Tarrant, and shall be called Birdville.”
+But look at the last sentence of section 6: “the place receiving the highest number of votes shall be the place established as the county seat of said county of Tarrant, and shall be called Birdville.”
 That sentence seems to say that the new county seat was given the name “Birdville,” not that Birdville was given the title of county seat.

 Likewise, the notion that the winner of the county-seat election would be named “Birdville,” not that Birdville was the winner of the election, is echoed in this footnote in Southwestern Historical Quarterly, Volume 100, July 1996-April, 1997.

 Says the Birdville Historical Society: “Birdville area resident Ed Terrell offered his log cabin for an election polling site to choose the new county seat and to elect officers who would succeed the temporary persons appointed the preceding December 1849.
 The election, on August 5, 1850, was won by Birdville.
 Tarrant County in 1850 had a population of 599 whites and sixty-five slaves.”
+(See 1850 census.)